 Cyber Security Thought Leaders Address Students at Exclusive University of San Diego Forum

 SAN DIEGO, Calif.
-(DATE, 2019) — University of San Diego master’s degree students recently enjoyed a unique opportunity to hear from and mingle with influential cyber security thought leaders.
+(MAY 7, 2019) — University of San Diego master’s degree students recently enjoyed a unique opportunity to hear from and mingle with influential cyber security thought leaders.
 The keynote address explored the San Diego area’s emergence as a global leader in the cyber security industry.

 As high-profile cyber security attacks and data breaches continue to dominate the headlines, USD has aligned with key industry stakeholders to further its mission of providing cutting-edge education to current and future generations of cyber security leaders and engineers.

 The annual Spring Cyber Security Mixer, held on campus at the Joan B. Kroc Institute for Peace and Justice, brought together students, faculty and a select group of industry leaders including:

 - Andy Haass, Chief Engineer, Booz Allen Hamilton

 - Scott Handley, Manager of Talent Acquisition, Sentek Global

 - Oleg Yusim, Senior Manager of Product Security/IT, Edwards Lifesciences

 - Angela Winn, FBI Special Agent & Recruiter for the San Diego region

 - Ed Lazarski, Assistant Director of Cybersecurity, Space and Naval Warfare Systems Command (SPAWAR)